instantMash/feedreader-testing/README.md

 > Write a test that ensures when a new feed is loaded by the loadFeed function that the content actually changes.

 These tests required the use of Jasmine's `beforeEach` and asynchronous `done()` functions.

+## Revisions after Code Review

+1. **New Feed Selection**: There was a problem with the way I originally organized the loadFeed calls.
+There was the possibility that the second call would finish before the first.
+I fixed this by putting the second loadFeed call into the callback function of the first loadFeed call.